sarkar-rohan/PiRO/README.md

 ```

 ## Training
-If you wish to train a model from scratch
+If you wish to train a model from scratch, please follow the instructions below:

 To train the dual-encoder model, please use the following command:
 ```bash
 python trainPiRO_Dual.py dataset_name experiment_name run_number